Finalizing a Purchase and Preparing for Possession

 Once the buyer waives their conditions, congratulations!
 You sold your home and now it’s a matter of waiting for possession day.

 You need to hire a real estate lawyer to finalize the transaction.
 To ensure all of your documents are in order, we recommend contacting a lawyer well before the possession date.
 This will give the lawyer time to review and prepare the documentation.
-Your real estate professional and your mortgage broker will need the name of your lawyer because they will provide some of the needed documents directly to your lawyer.
+Your real estate licensee and your mortgage broker will need the name of your lawyer because they will provide some of the needed documents directly to your lawyer.

 At some point, likely just a few days before possession, you will need to meet with your lawyer.